AttoWeb/attoweb.org/content/about.md

 <p>Some content including a <a href="?source=content/other.md&target=main">link</a></p>
 ```

 When you click on the link, first atto catches the _click_ event and stops the default behavior with `preventDefault` which would trigger a page reload.
-The DOM has an event `hashchange` that tells when the hash has changed regardless of a page reload.
-So, without reloading the page, atto can grab
+Then atto parses out the query.
+It creates a full url that contains the home url (e.g. http://exmple.com/mysite).
+Finally atto does two thangs that characterize how ti works:

-`window.location.hash` and render the new content.
-The query in the hash tells atto to AJAX the Markdown source from _http://\[........\]/content/other.md_,
-render it into HTML, and stick it in the element with id `#main`.
+1. It makes a call to the `updatePage` function passing in the query.
+This function AJAXes down the Markdown source from `http://\[........\]/content/other.md`, renders it into HTML and sticks it in the element with ID `#main`.

-That's basically all there is to it.
+2. It update what is in the url bar using `window.history.pushState`.
+This does NOT trigger a page reload.
+But it does make it _look_ like you are on a new page, and also updates the browser history so the back and forwards buttons work.

-For slightly more advanced usage, there is a simple plugin system which I used to create the responsive nav in my [personal website](http://arielbalter.com).
+For slightly more advanced usage, there is a simple [plugin system](?target=main&source=content/plugins.md) which I used to create the responsive nav in my [personal website](http://arielbalter.com) as well as the simple dropdown nav on the [AttoWeb website](http://attoweb.org).

+**Note:** The plugin system is currently being implemented as page update callbacks.
+Once I get this smoothed out, instructions will follow.

-as well as the simple dropdown nav on the [AttoWeb website](http://attoweb.org).There is also an optional simple routing system that lets you create pre-defined
-queries to simplify links and other content queries.
+There is also an optional simple routing system that lets you create pre-defined queries to simplify links and other content queries.
 For instance, you can specify

 ```
 somelink: {path: "content", source: "somepage.md", target: "main"}